maigamo/Daily-Task-Auto-Generator/README.md

 - 🎨 **Customizable Templates**: Design your own task templates with variables like date, time, progress indicators
 - 📁 **Flexible Organization**: Organize tasks in customizable folder structures
 - 📱 **Mobile Friendly**: Works perfectly on both desktop and mobile Obsidian
+- 🗓️ **New: Monthly/Daily Plan Generation**: Supports generation of both daily tasks and monthly plans for flexible scheduling
+- 👁 **New: Template Preview Feature**: Preview the content of your template before generation to ensure accuracy

 ### 📥 Installation